oracle-livelabs/spatial-graph/adb-graph/llm-generated-graph/introduction/introduction.md

 ## About this Workshop

-This workshop shows how Generative AI can be used to create an informative property graphs from unstructured data.
+This workshop shows how Generative AI can be used to create an informative property graph from unstructured data.
 It also shows how to use the graph for retrieval augmented generation.
 The first lab will go through the steps of using generative AI to create property graph staging data from a Sherlock Holmes story.
 In the second lab you will process the staging data and create a working property graph data structure.
 When you get to the third lab you will explore the graph in graph studio.
 Finally you will use the graph for retrieval augmented generation.

 Estimated Workshop Time: -- 3 hours -- minutes (This estimate is for the entire workshop - it is the sum of the estimates provided for each of the labs included in the workshop.)